Malaria Parasite In Red Blood Cells

 Erythrocyte Receptors

 Red blood cells express a variety of receptors on their surface that interact with parasite ligands.
-These receptors include glycophorin A, band 3, complement receptor 1 (CR1), and Duffy antigen receptor for chemokines (DARC).
+These receptors include glycophorin A, band 3, complement receptor 1 (CR1), and Duffy antigen receptor for chemokines (DARC) And that's really what it comes down to.
+Still holds up..

 Inhibitory Mechanisms